mtimkovich/slippi-db/README.md

 Otherwise, it's considered a loss.
 Win conditions are ignored and a loss is counted if you LRA-Start quit the match.
 Matches shorter than 30 seconds or with no deaths are never counted.

-## Build Instructions
+## Run from source
 Requires Node.js and npm.

-1. Place slippi-stats.js and package.json in a folder with replays.
-(It also checks subfolders)
+1. Place slippi-stats.js and package.json in a folder with replays
 2. Open a command line in the directory and run `npm install`
-3. Run `node slippi-stats.js <nickname/code> [opponent nickname/code]`.
-(Connect codes may be more reliable)
+3. Run `node slippi-stats.js <nickname/code> [opponent nickname/code]`